GeorgiDishkov/Demo-Google-Calendar/README.md

 # Basic google calendar

-# Page Safe
+## Guard page

-Page Safe will return you if the date is invalid.
+Guard page will return you if the date is invalid.

 ## Calendar